vishnoisuresh/netbox-kubernetes/README.md

 ## Configuration

 You can configure the app using environment variables.
-These are defined in `netbox.env`.
+These are defined in ConfigMap section in `netbox-all.yaml` file.